Carolina Geranium Geranium carolinianum

 -

 Carolina Geranium is a native herb found in eastern North America and all areas of NC in the cranesbill family.
-It is a multi-branched and sprawling pubescent annual or biennial, usually growing no taller than 1 ft.
-It prefers dry gravelly, sandy to clay sites in partial shade to full sun in fields of woods.
+It is a multi-branched and sprawling pubescent annual, usually growing no taller than 1 ft.
+The white to pink flowers occur in tight clusters from spring into summer and the seed capsule has the usual beak giving it the common name of cranesbill.
+The genus name Geranium is derived from geranos, the Greek word for “crane.”

 - See this plant in the following landscape: